Introduction

 User code needs to be versioned.
 Users will need to version functions, handlers and types.
 Each one can be versioned individually.

 Dark stdlib functions are typed by the some version.
-If we add a new v7 of the language, what should happen to a stdlib function (call this myFunc_v2) that returns v6.
-Options:
+If we add a new v7 of the language, what should happen to a stdlib function (call this myFunc_v2

-• add myFunc_v3 which returns v7
+which returns v7 - change

-• we could also change it where appropriate and version it where appropriate
+so that it returns a v7 value - we could also change it where appropriate and version it where appropriate

 Interactions between language versions